Guide to Teishoku: The Classic Japanese Set Meal

 Teishoku is a type of Japanese set meal, where all of the dishes in the course are served together as a set.
 Teishoku dining is based on the ichiju-issai (or “one soup, one side”) traditional meals offered at Zen temples, which included a main, soup, rice, and pickles.
 The concept eventually spread throughout Japan and transformed into the convenient meal sets found at restaurants and cafeterias today.

-Teishoku is commonly served in local eateries and family restaurants.
+Teishoku is commonly served in local eateries and family restaurants for lunch and dinner, but some restaurants have been serving small meal sets for breakfast as well.
 Eating a meal composed of many small dishes is very much like Japanese home cooking, so teishoku dining can be seen as the Japanese equivalent of getting a quick home-style meal away from home.
 It’s a healthy, convenient, and affordable meal option for people of all demographics, from families with small children to office workers.

 Types of Teishoku: Tonkatsu Teishoku, Sashimi Teishoku and More